Ontario launches tune composing contest to mark 75 years

 What’s more, the winning 4/4 march will be played at massed bands at all competitions in 2022, assuming that Ontario will allow such gatherings by then.

 The 2/4 march category is open to anyone, while composers submitting two-part 4/4 marches must be a PPBSO member “in good standing.”
-Music creators have to give their entries a name the references the 75th anniversary.
+Music creators have to give their entries a name that references the 75th anniversary.

 “I think a tune contest commemorating a significant PPBSO anniversary is an excellent start to our anniversary year,” McGillivray responded after a request for comment.
 “It seemed to be a natural fit for pipetunes.ca as a premier publisher of pipe music.”